-- 1. Make sure the appropriate Crystalfontz Windows USB drivers are installed (available from the Crystalfontz website). - 2.
-While holding the UP & DOWN keys on the module, power-on the module by plugging it into a USB port, or supplying it power (if using serial connection).
+- 1. Make sure the appropriate Crystalfontz Windows USB drivers are installed (available from the Crystalfontz website). - While holding the UP & DOWN keys on the module, power-on the module by plugging it into a USB port, or supplying it power (if using serial connection).
 The module should display a firmware update screen.
 If not, try this step again.
 Note: if this step is difficult due to physical module installation, please see update Method 2. - 3.
-On the PC, run "fw\send.exe" (Crystalfontz Module Firmware Update Utility). - 4.
+On the PC, run "fw_send.exe" (Crystalfontz Module Firmware Update Utility). - 4.
 In the utility, select the new firmware file (BLF file extension).
-Firmware file version information should be shown in the "information" box. - 5.
-In the communications box, select the module.
+Firmware file version information should be shown in the "information" box. - In the communications box, select the module.
 It should be listed as "CFA10052-USB Bootloader" or "CFA635-USB Bootloader".
 If the module is listed as its normal type (i.e., "Crystalfontz CFA835-USB"), then it is not in bootloader mode.
 Repeat Step 2, or try one of the other update methods. - 6.
-Click the "Update Firmware" button.
+Click the "Update Firmware" button. - 7.

-Note: When updating to a previous version, or to a special version of the firmware, the "forced update" checkbox may need to be selected before clicking the update button. - 7.
 Both the status box on the PC, and the screen on the module will show updating progress. - 8.
 When complete, the module will reset itself.